julzaza/wildwitchherbs/_posts/2025-07-18-emotional-healing-herbs.md

 Sacred smoke and memory keeper.

-- ✧ *Folklore:* Used in rites of death and departure.
+**✧ Folklore:** Used in rites of death and departure.
 Clears stagnant energy after trauma or sorrow.

-- ✧ *Magical Uses:* Purification, remembrance, energetic rebirth.
+**✧ Magical Uses:** Purification, remembrance, energetic rebirth.

-- ✧ Healing Tip: Burn ethically grown sage, or use in grief-release baths.
+**Healing Tip:** Burn ethically grown sage, or use in grief-release baths.

 ---